 • an average woman needs around 2,000 calories / 8,400kJ a day to maintain their healthy weight

-Bear in mind though, that whilst the above are “average” amounts, the amount of energy can also depend upon age, lifestyle, size, and current health issues (of which professional doctors advise should be sought).
+Bear in mind though, that whilst the above are “average” amounts, the amount of energy can also depend upon age, lifestyle, size, and current health issues (of which professional doctors advice should be taken into consideration).

-To get a more accurate daily calorie requirement, specific to yourself, you can calculate your BMR (Basal Metabolic Rate) which is the number of calories required to keep your body functioning at rest from this formula:-
+To get a more accurate daily calorie requirement, specific to yourself, you can calculate your BMR (Basal Metabolic Rate) which is the number of calories required to keep your body functioning, from this formula:-

 • BMR for Men = 66.47 + (13.7 * weight [kg]) + (5 * size [cm]) − (6.8 * age [years])

 • BMR for Women = 655.1 + (9.6 * weight [kg]) + (1.8 * size [cm]) − (4.7 * age [years])

 To maintain our healthy well-being we need to consume the right amount of calories and ensure we burn these to maintain a healthy weight.
 Moreover, we need a healthy diet to include a variety of foods, from each of the main food groups, as this will allow us to get all the nutrients we need.
 Calories come from nutrients.